Penland School of Craft

-The Penland School of Craft ("Penland" and formerly "Penland School of Crafts") is an Arts and Crafts educational center located in the Blue Ridge Mountains in Spruce Pine, North Carolina, about 50 miles from Asheville.
+The Penland School of Craft ("Penland" and formerly "Penland School of Crafts") is an Arts and Crafts educational center located in the Blue Ridge Mountains in Penland, North Carolina, in the Snow Creek Township near Spruce Pine, about 50 miles from Asheville.

 History

-The school was founded in the 1920s in the isolated mountain town of Penland, North Carolina.
+The school was founded in the 1920s in the isolated mountain town of Penland, Mitchell County, NC.
 In 1923, Lucy Morgan (1889–1981), a teacher at the Appalachian School who had recently learned to weave at Berea College, created an association to teach the craft to local women so they could earn income from their homes.
 The center, called Penland Weavers and Potters, provided instruction, looms, and materials.
 Local volunteers built a cabin and then a larger hall.
 In 1929, Penland was officially founded as the Penland School of Handicrafts after Edward F. Worst, a weaving expert and author of the Foot Power Loom Weaving, visited the school to provide weaving instruction.
 Worst added classes in basketry and pottery.

 Bill Brown, who took over in 1962 after Morgan, created a resident artist program and expanded the number and length of courses.
 There are 51 buildings on 400 acres.
-Penland buildings were designed primarily by North Carolinian architects, including Frank Harmond and Cannon Architects in Raleigh, North Carolina and Dixon Weinstein Architects in Chapel Hill.
+Penland buildings were designed primarily by North Carolinian architects, including Frank Harmon and Cannon Architects in Raleigh, North Carolina, and Dixon Weinstein Architects in Chapel Hill.